Terutomo Yamazaki: Full Contact Karate Open Championships career

 All concerned in Kyokushin and the mass media were surprised at Yamazaki's performance at the Fifth All-Japan Full Contact Karate Open Championships in 1973 because he didn't have a chance to train sufficiently before the competition.
 But Yamazaki won five matches by strength and by overwhelming his opponents, and he came to the finals at last.
-His opposition was Hatsuo Royama.
+His opponent was Hatsuo Royama.
 Rōyama was a specialist in low roundhouse kicks and he had practiced extensively before this championship.
-Although Yamazaki was under-trained, the match was almost even, and Rōyama's won only on a decision.
-The finals was one of the best matches ever at Kyokushin, and the story passed into history down from generation to generation.
-All concerned in Kyokushin and the mass media said "Yamazaki is a genius" at what he does.
+Although Yamazaki was undertrained, the match was almost even, and Rōyama won only on a decision.
+The final was one of the best matches ever at Kyokushin, and the story passed into history down from generation to generation.
+All concerned in Kyokushin and the mass media said "Yamazaki is a genius" at what he did.

 Though Yamazaki tried to make time to practice karate while doing television production work, it was very difficult for him to continue training for the All-Japan Full Contact Karate Open Championships.
 He made a deliberate decision to retire from the All-Japan Open Championships and reported it to Masutatsu Ōyama after the Fifth All-Japan Open Championships.
 Yamazaki left a steady record of wins in all of the All-Japan Open Championships in which he participated.
-Yamazaki said “I don't do professional karate.
+Yamazaki said "I don't do professional karate.
 I think that makes martial arts dirty.
-It was good for me only in the Spirit of Kyokushin that had been cultivated for years.”
+It was good for me only in the Spirit of Kyokushin that had been cultivated for years."
 It was a simple retirement.

-Recent situation
+Later life and death

 After retiring from All-Japan Full Contact Karate Open Championships, Yamazaki worked as a producer of television advertisements and a martial arts writer, while practicing karate himself on his days off.
 Most of his fame came from kickboxing, and there was much demand for him to open a school of karate.
-Yamazaki consulted with Masutatsu Ōyama and Ōyama obtained clearance for Yamazaki to open a karate dojo at Ōmiya in 1977.
+Yamazaki consulted Masutatsu Ōyama and Ōyama obtained clearance for Yamazaki to open a karate dojo at Ōmiya in 1977.
 The dojo was managed by volunteers because Yamazaki did not wish to earn money by professional karate.
 For this reason, the dojo was not called Kyokushin but instead Fuurinkazan (風林火山) from his hometown hero Shingen Takeda.
 He established a Fuurinnkazan or nonprofit organization called International Budo Karate Organization Gyakushin-Kai (逆真会館) in 1995.
-He continues to manage this organization.
+He continued to manage this organization until his death.

+Yamazaki died of bile duct cancer on June 23, 2025, at the age of 77.

 Profile

 Fighting

 Yamazaki was skilled in advanced techniques and very strong and fast at the basic techniques of front kick, roundhouse kick and knee, as well as the elbow and the cross punch (gyaku zuki).
 These techniques were refined by him because he integrated karate and Muay Thai.
 Yamazaki used his elbows and knees to defend himself.
 Pupils or fighters who did kumite or fought with him said "We always hurt our hands and legs.
-Yamazaki has a technique which means defense is offense."
+Yamazaki had a technique which means defense is offense."